Healthcare in New York (state): Insurance

 Essential health benefits (EHBs) are required for non-grandfathered individual and small group plans, meant to reflect benefits typically included in large employer-sponsored plans, but are not state-mandated for fully-insured large employer plans and do not apply to self-insured ERISA (often large employer) plans.
 Since a majority of New Yorkers are enrolled in self-insured ERISA plans, EHBs cover a small minority of New Yorkers.
 There are no minimum coverage standards for dental plans, and routine adult dental services are not considered EHBs.
 New York has enacted additional mandates that exceed federal EHB requirements, for example Timothy's Law requires that all fully-insured plans provide comparable coverage for mental health services as they do for physical health services to ensure mental health parity, including for substance use disorders.
 Self-insured ERISA plans are exempt from state insurance mandates due to federal preemption but are subject to federal requirements like the Mental Health Parity and Addiction Equity Act.

+Health insurance claim appeals are governed by the Affordable Care Act's federal claims and appeals and external review requirements in all cases, with fully insured plans implementing those rights through New York's state-run grievance and external appeal system, while self-funded ERISA plans implement the same federal standards through ERISA-based internal appeals and a federal external review process not administered by the state.
+The vast majority of external appeals are over the medical necessity of treatment.

 NY State of Health is the health insurance marketplace that manages eligibility and enrollment for Medicaid applicants and selects the benchmark plan for EHBs.
-New York has transitioned to Medicaid managed care away from the fee-for-service model, and most beneficiaries enroll in "mainstream" Medicaid managed care plans.
-The Medicaid behavioral health system has also transitioned to Medicaid managed care.
+New York has transitioned to Medicaid managed care (MMC) for primary and acute care, away from the fee-for-service model, and most beneficiaries enroll in "mainstream" Medicaid managed care plans, through which most Medicaid beneficiaries receive their medical, dental, and pharmacy benefits.
+Managed long-term care (MLTC) plans cover long-term services and supports, with "partial capitation" plans covering only certain Medicaid services being the most familiar and having the most enrollment, and "full capitation" Medicaid Advantage Plus (MAP) and Program of All-Inclusive Care for the Elderly (PACE) plans combining all Medicare and Medicaid services.
+The Medicaid behavioral health system has also transitioned to MMC.

 The Essential Plan offers essential health benefits for non-Medicaid-eligible residents with up to 250% of federal poverty level incomes with minimal or $0 monthly premiums and nominal or $0 copays.
 It is the state implementation of the Affordable Care Act Basic Health Program.
 Its benefits include (but are not limited to) dental, vision, inpatient and outpatient hospital care, prescription drugs, and free preventive care like routine exams and screenings.